annerosenisser/cheatsheet/README.md

 * enter `ps -e` in the terminal to see all existing processes.
 * termine which processid your process has.
 * enter `kill -9 <processid>`

 ***
+## R
+* Open new RStudio window from terminal (e.g. when one RStudio needs to run for an extended period of time):
+ * enter `open -n -a "rstudio"` in terminal
+* How to add an RStudio project to Github: [https://www.r-bloggers.com/rstudio-and-github/](https://www.r-bloggers.com/rstudio-and-github/)

+***
 ## Text editing and LaTeX